sonjaynicolay/Final_Project/README.md

-### Tools to Build our Models
+### Tools Used for Analysis
 ***

 #### Machine Learning
 To begin, our data will be cleaned using PySpark, data will be stored in AWS database, and a PostgresSQL server will be used to house tables for the data.
 To build our machine learning model we will use a supervised machine learning and utilize the scikit-learn library for the Python programming language.
 Scikit-learn features various algorithms that will help us predict housing prices.
 See requirements.txt for packages and versions.

 #### Visualization
-To transform our data into a visual presentation we will use Tableau.
+We have selected Tableau to transform our data into visualizations that support our findings.
 Tableau is user friendly as well as viewer friendly.
 It will allow us to create visual breakdowns that explain the data found over the course of our analysis.
+We have found a few limitations based on our data but will be able to work around them by building a detailed heatmap via a different source.
+At this time we are still exploring the best options for our heatmap.

+After a few preliminary runs of our ML Model, it was observed that Median Income and Asian (race) may be two important features in determining home value across cities in Illinois.
+Image 1A, below shows the Top Ten Cities in Illinois according to the Zillow Home Value Index.
+The shades of orange represent median household income.
+Kenilworth has the highest median income and ZHVI in Illinois.
+The other 9 cities also represent some of the top median incomes.
+Image 1B, shows the population of Asian Americans by City by ZHVI.
+What we can gather from this visualization is the Asian American population in Illinois has a smaller presence in cities where the ZHVI is low.
+The population is higher in the darker shaded bubbles.

+In the upcoming weeks SODO will be continuing to perfect the model and refine the visualizations to bring together a cohesive presentation.

+#### Dashboard
+The final presentation dashboard will be created via user.github.io.
+The tableau visualizations will be embedded in iFrame to maintain their interactivity.

 ### Data Exploration
 ***